Twenty examples of stunning accessible websites

 But a professional, well-designed site goes beyond visual appeal — it provides an accommodating space for all visitors, including people with disabilities.

 The good news is you don't have to sacrifice aesthetics for accessibility.
 With careful planning and design, you can make a website that is both visually pleasing and usable for everyone.
+Here at accessiBe, we want to make sure you can do just that.

 In this blog, we'll show you twenty stunning websites that stand out in accessibility.
 We'll look at the important elements that make a site easy for everyone to use and show why making your website accessible is smart — beyond meeting legal requirements.